 Ideally, yes.
 We are working on developing plans and programs for athletes with minimal equipment, but programs that work around equipment are by definition sub-optimal.
 What we have designed now is what we consider the optimal training regimen.
 There may be gyms near you that have only some of the equipment, but we encourage athletes to look specifically for these things in the gym they choose (in order of importance):

 Open Space/Turf [this can be done outside!]

 No problem!
 You can opt out of any exercise due to lack of equipment, injury, or any other reason and replace it with a similar exercise.
 There are also often decent substitutes for implements you may not have (e.g. a heavy medicine ball might be a good fit if you don’t have a sandbag.
 I’ve even done med ball slams with a 45 pound plate.
 Not recommended, but it got the job done!)
-We are currently working on designing programs that don’t require some of the less common gym equipment.
+We also have programs for people who are working out at home with no equipment or with limited equipment.

 Generally workouts are organized into 2-3 groups.
 Within those groups, sets can be rearranged freely.
 For example if you see this workout:

 You can alternate between Goblet Squats and Pull Ups, putting the Planks in between sets as active rest.

 The B group is a “Tri-Set” and is simpler, 3 rotations through the circuit.